DanCosta88/vim-getting-started/README.md

-.vimrc
+Vim Getting Started
 ======

-Initial .vimrc file for getting started with MacVim.
+Initial files to getting started with Vim & MacVim.

-Insert this file in ~/.
+Insert this files in ~/.
-This file use Pathogen + Vundle Plugin Manager.
+This repository use Pathogen + Vundle Plugin Managers.

 ## Manual Installation: